 Front loading machines are generally able to hold more items and handle larger loads than top loaders.
 Don't be deceived – while the door opening is smaller, the interior is large.
 We love that newer front loaders have gentle wash cycles which make them more appropriate for washing delicates.

-Front loaders are able to be stacked and require less floor space – just make sure you have a roomy workspace close by!
+Front loaders often are able to be stacked and require less floor space – just make sure you have a roomy workspace close by!